SAP-samples/ui5-exercises-codejam/chapters/chapter01/readme.md

 ### 3. Add `ComponentSupport` to our `app/webapp/index.html` file

 At this point we could theoretically already start instantiating UI5 elements (also called ***controls***), but because we want to make sure our project scales well, we will follow one of the best practices and wrap our app into a ***component*** first.
 A component is an independent and reusable part.
 This makes our app independent from the environment it's running in.
 In our case the component will be started from the `index.html`, but because it is encapsulated and reuseable, the same component could also be started from another `html` file that is powering a Fiori Launchpad for example.
-A UI5 component most of the times contains a whole UI5 app, so it's a little different from components you may now from other frameworks.
+A UI5 component most of the times contains a whole UI5 app, so it's a little different from components you may know from other frameworks.
 If you want to reuse smaller UI parts, such as a single button or dialog, UI5 offers the concept of [fragments](https://ui5.sap.com/sdk/#/topic/4da72985139b4b83b5f1c1e0c0d2ed5a), which we will not cover in this project.

 We need to add the `ComponentSupport` to the bootstrapping of our app and add a component to our html `<body />`.